Creature Songs based on Collective Nouns

 You could adopt a step-by-step approach to getting to know a song, e.g. Flambo or Spiders!
 Why not learn it first as a poem to enable the reader to feel its rhythms, then chant it, then get some movement going and then add the tune?
 Another approach might be to introduce a song as a whole e.g. Butterflies and ladybirds where the opening unfolds and develops naturally and sequentially, such that it is unnecessary to unpick its component rhythm, melody and words.

-For each song or miniature you will see the original poem, followed by supporting information - Fascinations, Musicking and Learning moves - followed by the Music score and an example Demo track and a Backing track.
+For each song you will see the original poem, followed by supporting information - Fascinations, Musicking and Learning moves - followed by the Music score and an example Demo track and a Backing track.
 All Song lyrics may be found together in Resource No 2.

 To 'fascinate' derives from the Latin 'to charm or spellbind' and here you will find information and facts of an unusual nature about our featured creatures to interest and entice you, to stimulate and provoke you to explore more.
 Healthy learning habits are developed as you are encouraged to think and use your collective imaginations, individually and collectively, following your instincts.